emmaholthouser/paint-program/README.md

 # paint-program
-This was one of the final projects in Vist 270 where we were tasked with creating a paint like program in C++ and openGL
+This was one a the final projects in a programming for Visualization course.
+The professor gave us some starter code and we were tasked with creating a simple "paint" like program